sound-doodle/sound-doodle.github.io/docs/index.md

 *  The user will select a new project and new tracks from the New button.
 *  The user will select the first instrument from the instrument select menu.
 *  The user will be able to layer new tracks with the option to record a new instrument.
-*  The app will have a playback button to play back all tracks or the tracks selected by the user to play.
+*  The app will have a playback button to play back all tracks, or the tracks selected by the user to play.